 Electricity Planning

 The Yukon government’s climate change strategy Our Clean Future sets a target for 93% of electricity generated on the Yukon’s main grid to be renewable by 2030.
-Achieving this, while also ensuring an adequate supply of reliable and sustainable electricity now and in the future, requires a clear focus on:
+Working towards this goal, while also ensuring an adequate supply of reliable and sustainable electricity now and in the future, requires a clear focus on:

 • Investing in our existing infrastructure and hydro generating stations;